alurosu/engineering-assessment/README.md

-# Using Node.js and http-server
+# Requirements
-Getting the **.csv** file, requires a server.
+The code can use the **.csv** file with the help of a server.
 Add the files into your HTTP folder or use Node.js.

+## Install Node.js and http-server
-You can use the http-server package to start a local web server:
+You can use the **http-server** package to start a local web server.
+Here's how you do it:

-Install **http-server** globally:
+1. Install **http-server** globally:

 ```
 npm install -g http-server
 ```

-Navigate to the directory containing your project.
+2. Navigate to the directory containing your project.
 Start the server:

 ```
 http-server -p 8000
 ```

-This will start a local web server at [localhost:8000](http://localhost:8000).
+3. This will start a local web server at [localhost:8000](http://localhost:8000).

 # Engineering Challenge